 He was also a Founding Member of WorldBlackBelt.com, a prestigious organization that represented a broad spectrum of career martial artists from around the world.
 Its distinguished members once feature such renowned martial artists as Chuck Norris, Bob Wall, Eric Lee, Don “The Dragon” Wilson, Al Dacascos, Gene LeBell, David Krapes, Joe Corley, Jim Harrison, Fumio Demura, Alan Goldberg, Solomon Kaihewalu, Kathy Long, Chuck Merriman, Cung Le, Cynthia Rothrock, Jeff Smith, Frank Trejo, Ted Tabura, Bill Ryusaki, Bill “Superfoot” Wallace , Karen Sheperd, Frank Sanchez, Bob White, Bart Vale, and Douglas Wong among others.

 Before his death, Sid Campbell was nominated and accepted on the Board of Directors of the International Moy-Ryu Karate-Do Federation – founded by renowned martial arts pioneers as Tomishuro/Tomigushku Sensei Robert Johnson Sensei and Hanshi Barry Moyer.

-Sid Campbell passed away on August 19th, 2008 after a battle with cancer.
-He was a great loss to the martial arts community of all styles.
+Sid Campbell passed away on August 19, 2008 after a battle with cancer.
+His passing continues to be a great loss for the martial arts community.